Resume Tips

 5. Keep It Concise and Well-Structured

-It is important to ensure that your resume is concise by using concise sentences and dividing your information into sections using appropriate headings.
-Use bold or italics to highlight the most important information, but do not overwhelm readers with overly complicated formatting.
+It is important to ensure that your resume is concise with short paragraphs and organizing information into sections using appropriate headings.
+Employ bold, italics or other fonts to highlight the most important information, but do not overwhelm readers with overly complicated formatting.

 6. Proofread for Errors

-Be sure to examine your resume for grammatical or spelling errors.
-Even the smallest error could cause a negative impression to prospective employers.
+It is important to check your resume for grammatical or spelling errors.
+A small error could make a bad impression on potential employers.

 Conclusion